pradyumngoel/pradyumnblog/content/aboutme.md

 Minecraft

 And I play other type of games.
-Mostly JRPGs
+Mostly RPGs

 If you want to see my projects then head on to the projects section on this site